-Professional level video and audio editing and 2D/3D motion graphics animation leading to preparation for the Adobe After Effects and AVID Media Composer certifications.
+3 credits Professional level video and audio editing and 2D/3D motion graphics animation.
 The student will function as the online video editor, colorist and motion graphics specialist for Digital Cinema Film and Video lab short films, music videos, documentary projects, long form features and student directed movies.
 Prerequisite: CINE 2700 (45/0/0/0)

-CINE 2980 Digital Cinema Capstone

-Students will produce professional-level projects appropriate to their individual areas of interest.
+CINE 2982 Digital Cinema and Media Capstone 4 credits Students will produce professional-level projects appropriate to their individual areas of interest.
 Projects can include, but are not limited to, short films, documentaries, long form features, corporate videos, PSAs and commercials.
 Students will end the semester with an industry ready resume and demo reel.
 Sophomore standing.
-Course is to be taken during the student's final semester, prior to the completion of their AAS Degree.
-(15/90/0/0)
+Course is to be taken during the student's final semester, prior to the completion of their AAS degree.
+(15/135/0/0)